-For Member ho olding shares in Demat Form and Physical Form PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) Members who have not updated their PAN with the Company/Depository Participant are requested to use the first two letters of their name and the 8 digits of the sequence number in the PAN field.
-In case the sequence number is less than 8 digits enter the applicable number of 0's before the number after the first two characters of the name in CAPITAL letters.
+For Member ho lding shares in Demat Form and Physical Form PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) • Members who have not updated their PAN with the Company/Depository Participant are requested to use the first two letters of their name and the 8 digits of the sequence number in the PAN field. • In case the sequence number is less than 8 digits enter the applicable number of 0's before the number after the first two characters of the name in CAPITAL letters.
 Eg. If your name is Ramesh Kumar with sequence number 1 then enter RA00000001 in the PAN field.
 DOB Enter the Date of Birth as recorded in your demat account with the depository or in the Company records for your folio in dd/mm/yyyy format.
 Bank Account Number Enter the Bank Account Number as recorded in your demat account with the depository or in the Company records for your folio.
-Please enter the DOB or Bank Account Number in order to login.
-(DBD) If both the details are not recorded with the depository or company then please enter the member-id / folio number in the Bank Account Number details field as mentioned in above instruction (iii).
+Please enter the DOB or Bank Account Number in order to login. • If both the details are not recorded with the depository or company then please enter the member-id / folio number in the Bank Account Number details field as mentioned in above instruction (iii).

-- c.
-Members holding shares in Physical Form should enter Folio No. registered with the Company excluding the special character. - iv) Next enter the Image Verification as displayed and Click on Login. - v) If you are holding shares in Demat form and had logged on to www.evotingindia.com and voted on an earlier voting of any company, then your existing password is to be used. - If you are a first time user follow the steps given below: - vi) After entering these details appropriately, click on "SUBMIT" tab. - vii) Members holding shares in physical form will then directly reach the Company selection screen.
+- vi) After entering these details appropriately, click on "SUBMIT" tab. - vii) Members holding shares in physical form will then directly reach the Company selection screen.
 However, members holding shares in demat form will now reach "Password Creation" menu wherein they are required to mandatory enter their login password in the new password field.
 Kindly note that this password is to be used by the demat holders for voting for resolutions of any other company on which they are eligible to vote, provided that company opts for e-voting through CDSL platform.
 It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - viii) For Members holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - ix) Click on the EVSN for the relevant Company name i.e., "JARDINE HENDERSON LIMITED" on which you choose to vote. - x) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/NO" for voting.
 Select the option "YES/NO" as desired.
 The option YES implies that you assent to the Resolution and option NO implies that you dissent to the Resolution.